 Once you’ve selected this option, you can choose from one of our pre-made Facebook Cover templates (which is fully customizable) or create a cover photo from scratch.

 Even if you use a template, you can upload your own image or choose from our library of images.
 Add text, graphics, shapes, and effects to any part of the image.
-All of these add-ons can be dragged and dropped easily; you can define the opacity of each, and choose what layer you what them to show up in.
+All of these add-ons can be dragged and dropped easily; you can define the opacity of each, and choose what layer you want them to show up in.

 What Should My Facebook Cover Photo Be?